-The Fotofinder® Mole Mapping computerized software system allows Dr. Ebrhaim to create a photographic record of all moles on your skin and then compare the images during future visits to find any new or changed moles.
+The Fotofinder® Mole Mapping computerized software system allows Dr. Ebrahim to create a photographic record of all moles on your skin and then compare the images during future visits to find any new or changed moles.

 Learn More About Skin Cancer Prevention and Treatment

 Skin cancer affects millions of people every year.
 To help you combat this serious skin condition, we have provided answers to frequently asked questions (FAQs) about skin cancer.
-If you would like to learn more, schedule a consultation, or discuss your concerns with our doctors, please contact us.
+If you would like to learn more, schedule a consultation, or discuss your concerns with our providers, please contact us.

 What are the most common types of skin cancer?